uhop/dynamodb-toolkit/README.md

 Included utilities help to deal with:

 * Helping to create clients with all necessary settings.
-* Various operations on parameters (`params`) including: adding projections, filtering.
+* Various operations on parameters (`params`) including adding projections, filtering.
 * Batching operations for efficiency.
 * Transactions.
 * Preparing patches.